itlvd/gsTool/Copy Google Drive/README.md

 let src = "Input source folder URL";
 let des = "Input destination folder URL";
 ```
+## Features

+- Auto Resume.
+- Send an email notification when the copy is done or has an issue.
+- Create a log sheet to monitor.

 You can make copy this script: